krrish-goyal/Railway_System/README.md

-this branch is for edits regarding enquiry function
+this branch is for edits regarding booking function